Republicans, once hesitant to back Herschel Walker, rally to support football star and Senate candidate

 “Americans are pretty forgiving,” Sen. Kevin Cramer (R-N.D.) told HuffPost on Oct.
 6. “I don’t think that’s a deal breaker.
 I actually think he’s quite a good candidate.”

-Sen. Joni Ernst (R-Iowa), a survivor of domestic abuse and sexual assault, said Georgia voters will determine if Walker’s “baggage” is disqualifying.
+Sen. Joni Ernst (R-Iowa), a survivor of domestic abuse and sexual assault, said Georgia voters will determine whether Walker’s “baggage” is disqualifying.

 “We’ll take it up after we get through those primaries,” she told HuffPost.

-Walker was recently criticized after a fundraiser being held in his honor featured an anti-vaccine design resembling a swatiska, a Nazi symbol, on the donor’s Twitter profile.
+Walker was recently criticized after a fundraiser being held in his honor featured an anti-vaccine design resembling a swastika, a Nazi symbol, on the donor’s Twitter profile.
 The fundraiser was canceled after an outcry.